 *Please make sure to download the exact program you purchased.
 BIAS FX 2, BIAS AMP 2, and their predecessors, are all different products.

-4. Find the "License & Download" tab on the left, there you will see all the desktop software licenses and downloads under your account.
+4. On the left-hand side of the user center, you will find the "License & Download" tab.
+Click on it to view all the desktop software licenses and downloads associated with your account.

 Installation

-After downloading, launch the installer and simply follow the instruction to complete the installation.
+After downloading, launch the installer and simply follow the instructions to complete the installation.

 Activation